 Explanation: The cats are looking for a dry, warm shelter away from the elements.

-Physically block or seal the location the cats are entering with chicken wire or lattice once you are certain the cats are not inside.
+Quick Solutions: Physically block or seal the location the cats are entering with chicken wire or lattice once you are certain the cats are not inside.
 Be sure to search for kittens before confirming that the cats have left-especially during spring and summer, prime kitten season.